HongyiZhu/MetaCTest/installation.md

 	+ Uncheck '**Re-authentication**'
 	+ Select and change '**default access**' to **Grant**
 	+ Uncheck '**Show notifications**'
+6. Open '**Downloads**' in '**Apps**' (bottom right of the home screen) and click '**Delete**' on the upper right corner.
+Select and remove all .apk files.

 ### Install/Upgrade the SilverLink Gateway Application
 1. Download [SilverLinkC.apk](http://bit.ly/1LS4vrq) and install the application.
 2. Open the application after installation.

-### Read gateway logs on the phone
+### Read gateway logs on the gateway
 1. Download and install [ES File Explorer](http://bit.ly/1LS7gZH).
-2. Go to Directory
+2. Go to Directory `/sdcard/Android/data/com.example.hongyi.foregroundtest/files/logs/`, all the log files are in the folder.

+### Download log files to computer
+1. Connect the gateway to a computer
+2. Reboot the gateway and select 'MTP' mode on the gateway
+3. Find the log files on the device under folder: <br/>`LGL34C/Internal Storage/Android/data/com.example.hongyi.foregroundtest/files/logs/`.